Your First 100 Million

 So how in hell do people make ten times more than you make?
 How do people make a hundred or a thousand times what you make if they can’t have a hundred or a thousand times our IQ?
 How?
 I’ll tell you how!
 Because they dream bigger than you.
 Their expectations are higher than yours.
 That’s how.

-One of my colleagues in recent years has been Peter Sage, an energetic and highly successful British entrepreneur, adventurer and international bon vivant.
-Peter says that when he has an inspiration for a new venture, if he has any idea of how to bring it to reality, he’s thinking too small.
+One of my colleagues in recent years is an energetic and highly successful British entrepreneur, adventurer and international bon vivant.
+He says that when he has an inspiration for a new venture, if he has any idea of how to bring it to reality, he’s thinking too small.
 Now that’s my kind of thinking!

 I’m often asked, if I had my life to live over again what would I change.
 I’d only change one thing.
 I’d set my goals higher.
 That’s right.
 With all my mega-success, I’d still set my goals higher.